superbrothers/kubernetes-docs/kubectl_describe.md

   kubectl describe pods

   # Describe pods by label name=myLabel
-  kubectl describe po -l name=myLabel
+  kubectl describe pods -l name=myLabel

   # Describe all pods managed by the 'frontend' replication controller
   # (rc-created pods get the name of the rc as a prefix in the pod name)